Do you want to never have to hire me again as a Robust IC Design Consultant ?

 4.b) Tuesday, 3 PM to 5 PM: Critic and Q&A regarding the resolution of the problem formulated the first Friday of the month.

-One or two Circuits will be selected among the ones brought to class by the students, and we will all try to optimize its yield and/or reduce its transistor area.
+One or two small analog cells will be selected among the ones brought to class by the students, and we will all try to optimize its yield and/or reduce its transistor area.

 4.d) General Q&A about Robust IC Design:

-Preference will be given to the Robust Design of Circuits (fewer than 10,000,000 transistors*).
+Preference will be given to the Robust Design of Small Analog Cells.

-To get started, select one of our Gold Level Robust IC Design Solutions (Gold Level Parametric Yield Optimization, Gold Level Chip Area Reduction or Gold Level Performance Variability Reduction) and, in your email to achab@abdenourachab.
+To get started, select one of our Teaser Level Robust IC Design Solutions (Teaser Level Parametric Yield Optimization, Teaser Level Chip Area Reduction or Teaser Level Performance Variability Reduction) and, in your email to achab@abdenourachab.

 * Transistor Accounting: the number of transistors is the number of transistors that will ultimately be in the manufactured circuit.
-So, if you have a netlist with 900,000 transistors and a behavioral model that will ultimately be implemented in manufacturing with billions of transistors, that's a billions transistors circuit, NOT an Circuit with few than 10,000,000 transistors.
+So, if you have a netlist with 9 transistors and a behavioral model that will ultimately be implemented in manufacturing with thousands of transistors, that's a thousands transistors circuit, NOT an analog cell with few than 10 transistors.